oasisprotocol/docs/docs/general/oasis-network/why-oasis.md

 ### Technology Highlights

-* **Separates consensus and execution into two layers**, the Consensus Layer and The ParaTime Layer, for better scalability and increased versatility.
+* **Separates consensus and execution into two layers**, the consensus layer and The ParaTime layer, for better scalability and increased versatility.
 * Separation of consensus and execution allows **multiple ParaTimes to process transactions in parallel**, meaning complex workloads processed on one ParaTime won’t slow down faster, simpler transactions on another.
-* **The ParaTime Layer is entirely decentralized, allowing anyone to develop and build their own ParaTime.** Each ParaTime can be developed in isolation to meet the needs of a specific application, such as confidential compute, open or closed committees, and more.
+* **The ParaTime layer is entirely decentralized, allowing anyone to develop and build their own ParaTime.** Each ParaTime can be developed in isolation to meet the needs of a specific application, such as confidential compute, open or closed committees, and more.
 * The network’s sophisticated discrepancy detection makes **Oasis more efficient than sharding and parachains**, requiring a smaller replication factor for the same level of security.
 * **The network has broad support for confidential computing technology.** The Oasis Eth/WASI Runtime is an open-source example of a confidential ParaTime that uses secure enclaves to keep data private while being processed.
 * **There are 3 ParaTimes built by the Oasis core team already on the network.**